omegat-org/omegat/doc_src/Readme.txt

 fop-0.95 can be installed anywhere, usually in Program Files.
 C:\Program Files\fop-0.95

-The location of fop-0.95, dbk and Saxon must be set in build.xml, in the corresponding properties:
+The location of fop-0.95, dbk and Saxon must be set in doc_src_paths.xml, in the corresponding properties:
     <property name="fop.home" value="C:\Program Files\fop-0.95" />
     <property name="dbk" value="c:\dbk" />
     <property name="saxon" value="C:\Program Files\saxon6-5-5\saxon.jar" />

 The location of dbk must also be set in docbook-utf8.xsl:
 <xsl:import href="file:///c:\dbk\html\docbook.xsl"/>

+Both doc_src_paths and docbook-utf8.xsl must be copied at the same level as your OmegaT development folder.

+c:\dev\doc_src_paths.xml
+c:\dev\docbook-utf8.xsl

+The ones available in doc_src are only there for reference.

 ***Mac OSX***